-In 2017 the Festival will run for seven days, although other events which highlight the Māori New Year may also be held outside of this time.
-However, contestable grant funding provided by the Otago Community Trust and Dunedin City Council (DCC) will be prioritised for events held within the 17‒23 June timeframe.
+In 2017 the Festival programme ran for seven days, and although other events which highlight the Māori New Year may also be held outside of this time, contestable grant funding provided by the Otago Community Trust and Dunedin City Council (DCC) was prioritised for events held within the 17‒23 June timeframe.
 Grant funding is a contribution to any event or activity.

-In 2017, $10,000 has been allocated for grants to support community, arts and wānaka events for Puaka Matariki.
+In 2017, $10,000 was allocated for grants to support community, arts and wānaka events for Puaka Matariki.

 Applications for contestable funds and event registrations closed at 5pm on Friday 7 April.

 The Funding Panel reviewed all applications and allocated funding in line with the kaupapa of the Festival.
 Applicants were notified of the panel’s decisions.

 Who are we?